EOSC-synergy/o3skim/docs/getting_started/cli.rst

  - -s, --split_by {year,decade}: Period time to split output (default: None)
  - -v, --verbosity {DEBUG,INFO,WARNING,ERROR,CRITICAL}: Sets the logging level (default: ERROR)

-Note that SOURCES_FILE is only modifyed for development purposes as usually any file from host can be mounted using the container directive '--volume'.
+Note that SOURCES_FILE is only modified for development purposes as usually any file from host can be mounted using the container directive '--volume'.